scality/RestBlockDriver/Documentation/sysfs-interface.rst

     A name for the device node

   option-list
     A list of options, separated by commas.
+This value is not optional.

+  urls
+    A list of volume URLs, on separate lines.
+See the `section on volume URLs`_ for more information about the required format.

+.. _section on volume URLs: `class/block/<name>/srb/urls`_

 Options are